wadearnold/docs/docs/ACH_File_Structure.md

 | *7* | 78-83 | 6 | blank | Reserved | Leave blank | n/a |
 | *8* | 84-87 | 4 | Numeric | Addenda Sequence Number | Sequence number of each „Type 18” Foreign Correspondent Bank Identification addenda in ascending order beginning with “0001” | M |
 | *9* | 88-94 | 7 | Numeric | Entry Detail Sequence Number | This field contains the ascending sequence number section of the Entry Detail Record‟s trace number.
 This number is the same as the last seven digits of the trace number (Field 13) of the related Entry Detail Record. | M |

+## CTX Corporate Trade Exchange

+The Corporate Trade Exchange (CTX) application provides the ability to collect and disburse funds and information between companies.
+Generally it is used by businesses paying one another for goods or services.
+These payments replace checks with an electronic process of debiting and crediting invoices between the financial institutions of participating companies.